lemlac/mulem/docs/reference.md

     print("Can't divide {val} by zero!")
 ```

+Uncaught errors in a `try` / `catch` block are implicitly reraised.
+Each `catch` pattern removes a possible error from the result type of that block.
+When all possible errors have a `catch` arm, the value of that block is automatically unwrapped so that `Result[T, ()]` becomes just `T`.

 ### Prototypes (`proto`)

 A `proto` is an abstract interface — a named contract with no data.
 It is equivalent to a `virtual class` / `trait` / `interface` in other languages.
 Each member is a function, also called a **method**.
 Methods that have a parameter named `self` at the beginning will be called like methods on the instance of that type, i.e. `self.method(_)`.
 This is equivalent to saying `typeof[self].method(self, _)`.